HappyRay/testscribe/docs/demo.markdown

 Proper type information makes input easier in some cases.

 In [this class](https://github.com/HappyRay/testscribe-demo/blob/main/tsdemo/annotate_field_type.py)
 the model field is annotated with type information.
-For comparison, the owner field is not .
+For comparison, the owner field is not.

-As the result, the model field input doesn't need to be quoted, the owner field input does.
+As the result, the model field input doesn't need to be quoted.
+The owner field input does.

 Here is an example test run: